Xomega-Net/Xomega.Docs/docs/generators/data/edm.md

 </objects>
 ```

-If the object contains a fieldset in the list of fields, then the entity will contain all fields from that fieldset, using its fields' names prefixed with the name of the fieldset in the object, if set.
+If the object contains a field set in the list of fields, then the entity will contain all fields from that field set, using its fields' names prefixed with the name of the field set in the object, if set.

 If the object has a sub-object defined, then the entity will have a collection of the associated sub-object entities, with a name of the subobject and a postfix "ObjectList".

 ### Complex associations and subobjects

-If an object has a composite key, then it should have a dedicated fieldset declared in the model, which will be used with `key="supplied"` on that object.
+If an object has a composite key, then it should have a dedicated field set declared in the model, which will be used with `key="supplied"` on that object.

 If such a fieldset is used in another object's fields without a `key` attribute, or with `key="reference"`, then that other object will be considered as referencing the object with a composite key.